fruit1696/demo-repo/README.md

 # Demo

-for those whi just startedwith git and github
+for those who just started git and github!